indygreg/zippylog/README.md

-# pblog - Structured Event Logging Using Protocol Buffers
+# pblog - Message Bus and Store Using Protocol Buffers

 This document is targeted to end users wishing to install pblog on a system.